Artificial Intelligence for Scientific Research: Authentic Research Education Framework: AIfSR group operations

 \subsection{Interviewing new members}

-As mentioned above, we build teams with complementary skills.
+We build teams with complementary skills.
 Some students have already developed expertise in machine learning, some in understanding research processes, and some in communication and/or leadership.
 To make an efficient "unit" we carefully compose teams.
-We interview all the applicants to make sure people have expertise sufficient to serve well in one of the roles in the team and to explain to students what to expect.
+We interview all shortlisted applicants to make sure people have sufficient expertise to serve well in one of the roles in the team and to explain to students what to expect.
 Some students have expectations that don't fit our model of operations.

+Current members of the team are asked to reapply every semester and have higher priority for consideration.
+Some students may wish to interview for other roles to expand their skill set and experience the research process from another point of view.
+This enforces opportunities for a hybrid type of AREd experience.

+When assigning new members to teams, the leadership team takes into account students' preferences and backgrounds.
+This may include such things as current major, experience in a specific science area, and/or expertise in specific techniques (deep learning, classical machine learning, time series analysis, unsupervised learning, etc.)